 Urging locals to take action against Russian olive

-What makes dealing with this plant quite difficult is that it’s also very appealing: the fruits are useful and the fragrance is nice, so it’s difficult to raise awareness about the invasiveness of Russian olive.
+What makes dealing with this plant quite difficult is that it’s also very appealing.
+Fruits are useful and the fragrance is nice, so it’s difficult to raise awareness about the invasiveness of Russian olive.

 Moreover, getting rid of Russian olive is a bane because of its thorns and the vigorous growing back.
 Even persons who understand the issue don’t easily engage into the work-intensive labor required.